LaurentTreguier/vscode-simple-icons/README.md

 Since version 1.8.0, the extension can be configured to show or hide rotating triangles/arrows near folders : just change `simpleIcons.hideArrows` to `true` or `false`.

-Since version 1.10.0, the standard folder color can be configured with the `simpleIcons.standardFolderColor` setting.
+Since version 1.10.0, the standard folder color can be configured with the `simpleIcons.simple.folder.color` setting with a hex color code (e.g. `#bf9f7f`).

 A preview of simple icons can be found in [ICONS.md](ICONS.md).